-Currently, 19,243 children, 49 percent girls, and 51 percent of boys are enrolled in formal schools from an eligible population (6-18 yrs) of 25,402.
-To further the quality of basic education, school expansion, class formation planning, the development of physical infrastructure, together with investment in teaching and supervision practices, are seeking to address barriers to enrolment and retention.
+- Currently, 19,243 children (49 percent girls, 51 percent of boys) are enrolled in formal schools from an eligible population (6-18 yrs) of 25,402.
+To further enhance the quality of basic education and to address barriers to enrolment and retention, partners have put in place programs such as school expansion, class formation planning, the development of physical infrastructure, together with investment in teaching and supervision practices.
 To complement formal education, UNICEF runs non-formal education programs, where over 523 students are enrolled.
 While over 17,427 children benefit from learning support services at the Makani centers and 6,941 youth have access to skills training opportunities in the Camp, the establishment of quality, relevant, flexible, and diverse pathways to certified post-basic and tertiary level learning opportunities is a priority.
 UNICEF is also implementing the Early Childhood program, which has been integrated with the Makani benefitting over 1,859 children.
 To further enhance education, the first inclusive playground was recently opened in Zaatari.
-Currently, 770 students with disabilities are being supported through ten resource rooms, shadow teachers, individual academic support, visual and hearing aids.

-- Working with national and international institutions, UNHCR has established an Innovation Lab in the Zaatari camp that will be open for access soon.
-The first Zaatari Camp Robotics Championship, as part of the Innovation Lab education project in collaboration with Jubilee Center for Excellence in Education, was held.
-The training program started last October, through the program, 14 university students have been trained to become robotics coaches, 35 kids have been trained to compete on the camp level. - A series of courses in the Learning Hub, which include Marketing and Packaging (HBBs), robotics EV3, coding, robotics Arduino and 3D printing, were launched for both adolescents and adults for skill-building and youth empowerment. - A total of 106 refugees from the Camp have earned the DAFI scholarships.
-Out of them, 11 students have graduated, 95 students are still studying in Jordanian Universities.
+Currently, 770 students with disabilities are being supported through ten resource rooms, shadow teachers, individual academic support, visual and hearing aids. - Due to the impact of COVID-19, all schools are closed, and classes are now held through distance learning and online.
+Tertiary education students take their classes online, whereas primary and secondary have their classes broadcasted on the television. - Working with national and international institutions, UNHCR has established an Innovation Lab in the Zaatari Camp.
+The first Zaatari Camp Robotics Championship was held as part of the Innovation Lab education project in collaboration with Jubilee Center for Excellence in Education.
+The training program started last October, with 14 university students trained to become robotics coaches, while 35 kids have been trained to compete in the Camp. - A series of courses in the Learning Hub, which include Marketing and Packaging (HBBs), robotics EV3, coding, robotics Arduino and 3D printing, were launched for both adolescents and adults for skill-building and youth empowerment. - A total of 106 refugees from the Camp have earned the DAFI scholarships to support their tertiary education.
+Out of them, 58 students have graduated, while 48 students are still studying in Jordanian Universities.